gs89alberto/image-processor/README.md

 ```
 ### Environment Setup

-Create a `.env` file at tasks-service and images-service project root to provide environment variables.
+Create a `.env` file in the tasks-service and images-service project root directory to provide environment variables or simply rename the file `.env.example` file to `.env`.
 For example:

 ```plaintext
 MONGODB_URI=mongodb://localhost:27017/image-processor-db